-LabPMM test menu is focused on biomarkers that demonstrate clinical utility, providing data and information that is clinically actionable and critical to making informed treatment decisions.
+The comprehensive test menu is focused on biomarkers that demonstrate clinical utility, providing data and information that is clinically actionable and critical to making informed treatment decisions.
 Our CE-IVD assays and bioinformatics are further developed and manufactured consistently under ISO 13485 in our FDA-registered facility, making them eligible to be submitted to worldwide regulatory authorities for registration.

-LabPMM is the only laboratory that offers internationally harmonized testing for a number of clinically significant biomarkers.
+LabPMM is one of the only international laboratory networks that offers both flow cytometry and NGS-based MRD testing for coherent comparisons for a number of clinically significant biomarkers.
 Accordingly, test results generated in any of our laboratories in Europe, Asia, or the USA are internationally concordant and reproducible.
 The harmonized testing provided by LabPMM assists healthcare providers in offering optimized and consistent care for their patients, as the test results accurately and reproducibly stratify patients for international clinical trials, thus ensuring that patients receive optimal treatment and that drugs are approved quickly.
-Global Stratification & enrollment of patients in clinical trials CRO Services